The Talent Show – Who Am I?

 And all good things will come to you.”

 [Note: We sang these verses over and over at the Talent Show.
 Perhaps one day, we’ll sing it together!
-Watch for our new “One Voice One Heart Song Circles” coming soon!]
+Learn about our new “Song Circle“!]

 We often think we’re alone on our path, but we’re not.
 After sharing my story at camp, many people came up to me and thanked me for my vulnerability.
-They related to bits and pieces or encouraged me to keep up my talent for writing!
+They related to bits and pieces, or encouraged me to keep up my talent for writing!

 So here I am, still writing.
 Still fighting.
 Still sensitive.
 Still drumming, dancing, and singing my way back to joy, back to me, with all of you. ~ Dee DiGioia